zFranzz/zfranzz.github.io/README.md

-# thunder.wtf
+# zfranzz.github.io

-A website for all the Thunder products.
+A website for Thunder products.
+Soon to be renamed to https://thunderutils.lgbt